 Dennis: (talking to God) You do love me, don't you?

-- In an episode of NCIS, two women who were both engaged to the same (dead) man get into a fight.
+- In an episode, two women who were both engaged to the same (dead) man get into a fight.
 Gibbs goes to break it up.
 Tony calls out about it.
 McGee videos it on his cell phone.
 Abby watches the fight later and enjoys it.

 - Kate Todd brings up the Fridge Logic of this trope, and I quote (or paraphrase): "Why are men interested in women that, by definition, are not interested in them"?
 This trope is played straight when Tony does not seem to care about that.
 Which makes sense, given what starts this conversation is discussing a case where a man's wife was having an affair with a woman and Tony stating he wouldn't mind if his (hypothetical) wife did it.